 If you can get people to do that with your branded content then you’ll be sure to catch people's attention.

 So this one started a little bit by accident in 2013 when artist Palo Devali encouraged fellow artists and photographers to reimagine the logo and then share it to the platform.

-Then in 2016 when Instagram actually redid their logo, everyone hated it, so it started to catch on again and users from all backgrounds started to share their own interpretations, and it really gave them the opportunity to show their love of the platform and get creative.
+Then in 2016 when Instagram actually redid their logo, everyone hated it, so it started to catch on again and users from all backgrounds started to share their own versions, and it really gave them the opportunity to show their love of the platform and get creative.

-So this was a campaign created by Worldwide Breast Cancer for Facebook to encourage survivors to really share their personal stories and also build awareness by sharing lesser-known symptoms and facts about breast cancer.
+So this was a campaign created by Worldwide Breast Cancer for Facebook to encourage survivors to share their personal stories and also build awareness by sharing lesser-known symptoms and facts about breast cancer.